auth0/passport-auth0/README.md

    clientSecret: 'your-client-secret',
    callbackURL:  '/callback'
   },
-  function(accessToken, idToken, profile, done) {
+  function(accessToken, refreshToken, extraParams, profile, done) {
-    //do something here with the profile
+    // accessToken is the token to call Auth0 API (not needed in the most cases)
+    // extraParams.id_token has the JSON Web Token
-    return done(null, profile);
+    // profile has all the information from the user return done(null, profile);
   }
 );